PERSONAL TRADING EXPERIENCE

 It means knowing what you’re doing instead of just gambling.
 Too many people start off day trading without a strategy, which means that they’re completely unprepared.
 With a day trading strategy, you’re way ahead of the crowd, and you’ve dramatically increased your chances of making money with trading.

 I used to work with financial institutions where personal trading activity’s restricted and full discloser is required.
-I started trading as long term investment, then studied Swing trading over period of times.
+I had to start trading as long term investment, then studied Swing trading over period of times.
 I learned a combination of company financial history, fundamental and technical analysis.
 Later on, I fell in love with the markets and took it as serious business.
 The journey is long and tedious to become one.
 It was an expensive education for me as well.
 I paid my tuition for studying this market with many losses for few years.
 But then gradually I became better over period times and finally ended up being profitable in 2018.

 Share some highlights of real trading examples to show some mistakes and achievements we can learn.
 It’s ok to make mistakes.
 Everybody does, although no one admits it.
 I have made enough and seen enough to know that it is a regular occurrence for everyone, and it is nothing to be embarrassed or ashamed about.